sqitchers/homebrew-sqitch/README.md

 Sometimes a pre-release version of Sqitch might be available for installation.
 If so, the `--devel` option will build and install it.

+### `--verbose`

+    brew install sqitch --verbose

+Turn on verbosity.
+Useful to get additional information in the event of installation issues.

+### `--quiet`

+Turn off most output.

 License
 -------